Buying a car is an interesting experience.

 “I advise against aftermarket maintenance plans.
 You need to do your research,” O.J. says.
 “Many companies offer the dealer huge profits to sell the warranties, but in the underwriting, they find ways to make sure almost nothing is covered.”

 His advice is to do your research before buying the aftermarket warranty.
-We’ve reviewed several of these warranty programs:
+Here are two examples:

 Check out these reviews to get an idea of what the warranties offer, what people are saying about them and other important details.